PaddlePaddle/PGL/examples/SAGPool/README.md

 # Self-Attention Graph Pooling

 SAGPool is a graph pooling method based on self-attention.
 Self-attention uses graph convolution, which allows the pooling method to consider both node features and graph topology.
-Based on PGL, we implement the SAGPool algorithm and train the model on four datasets.
+Based on PGL, we implement the SAGPool algorithm and train the model on five datasets.

 ## Datasets

-There are four datasets, including D&D, PROTEINS, NCI1, NCI109.
+There are five datasets, including D&D, PROTEINS, NCI1, NCI109 and FRANKENSTEIN.
 You can download the datasets from [here](https://bj.bcebos.com/paddle-pgl/SAGPool/data.zip), and unzip it directly.
 The pkl format datasets should be in directory ./data.

 ## Dependencies